-These are the best low-carb and keto snacks you can buy online in 2021.
+Here are the best low-carb and keto snacks to buy online in 2022.

 We've written about these full-flavored wisps of rotisserie chicken-skin goodness before, and that's because they are darn delicious.
 Like a pork rind but better.
 Be warned, these aren't a low-calorie snack by any stretch, but if you're trying to trim carbs and keep the salty goodness, Flock chips are some of the best keto snacks I've had.
 They are available online in original, salt & vinegar and BBQ.
-A pack of eight small bags will run you $31 on Amazon.
+A pack of four 3-ounce bags with four servings each will run you $32 on Flock's website.

 I would contend that these low-carb granola bars are as good or better than any other full-sugar snack bars.
 If you like those classic Chewy granola bars from yesteryear (that are anything but healthy), you'll love this grown-up version with just 2 net carbs per bar and lots of healthy stuff.
 Munk Pack also has a nut and seed version that's similar to Kind bars with big chunks of, you guessed it, nuts and seeds but uses a low-glycemic monk fruit sweetener to cut the carbs.